AmbiqAI/neuralSPOT/docs/Introduction-to-neuralSPOT.md

 <img src="./image-20220927160935318.png" alt="you-are-here" style="zoom:40%;" />

 ## Major Components
-neuralSPOT includes tools, libraries, and examples to help get your AI feature implemented, optimized, and deployed.
+neuralSPOT includes tools, libraries, and examples to help get your AI features implemented, optimized, and deployed.

 <img src="./ns-layers.png" alt="neuralSPOT layers" style="zoom:50%;" />

 ### Libraries

-neuralSPOT contains Ambiq-specific embedded libraries for audio and i2c peripherals, power management, and numerous help functions such as interprocess communications, USB, and memory management.
+neuralSPOT contains Ambiq-specific embedded libraries for audio and i2c peripherals, [power management](./optimizing_using_neuralspot.md), and numerous help functions such as interprocess communications, USB, and memory management.

 ### Tools
 neuralSPOT offers remote procedure call support to ease cross-platform development.
 This enables scenarios such as running inference on a laptop using data collected on the EVB, or conversely, feeding data to a model deployed on the EVB.